 Hive Intelligence vs Alchemy

-Alchemy is a web3 developer platform providing node infrastructure, NFT APIs, and wallet data.
-Hive Intelligence is crypto market infrastructure for AI agents — one endpoint that complements Alchemy with market data, DeFi analytics, token security, DEX flows, and native MCP support for Claude, Cursor, and ChatGPT.
+Alchemy is a web3 developer platform providing node infrastructure, account abstraction, wallet data, Agent Skills, agent payments, and an OAuth MCP server across 100+ chains.
+Hive Intelligence is crypto market infrastructure for AI agents — one managed MCP that complements RPC infrastructure with cross-provider market data, DeFi analytics, token security, DEX flows, prediction markets, task toolsets, prompts, and stateful monitoring.

 | Feature | Hive Intelligence | Alchemy |